scmmm/wordle_cool/readme.md

-do not cheat
+# Do not cheat

-this code is just for fun
+# this code is just for fun

-Not responsible for the consequences
+# Not responsible for the consequences